 In this task, candidates listen to a spoken question in Dutch asking for an opinion, and the candidate provides answers, with explanations, in Dutch.
 The questions deal either with family life or with the candidate’s preferences and choices.

 As a part of ongoing validity study, the Versant Research and Development team continually conducts internal research, gathering evidence for the validity, reliability, and practicality of the tests.

 Our internal team regularly involves international experts who conduct validation studies.
 They also respond to requests from independent researchers who conduct experiments in the field of linguistics, using Versant products as one of their standards of measurement.

 Accurate.
 Reliable.
 Fast.

 Versant test scores generated by the patented Versant testing system are virtually indistinguishable from expert human scoring, ensuring confidence in the results.

-The Versant Dutch Language Assessment Test is extremely reliable, and delivers more consistent testing results, without the human bias or fatigue typical of human evaluators.
+The Versant Dutch language proficiency test is extremely reliable, and delivers more consistent testing results, without the human bias or fatigue typical of human evaluators.